Glenn Scarpelli

 Glenn Christopher Scarpelli (born July 6, 1966) is an American actor and singer.
 He played Alex Handris from 1980 to 1983 on the sitcom One Day at a Time.

 Early life

 Glenn is of Italian descent and was born in the Staten Island borough of New York City.
-He is the son of long time Archie Comics artist Henry Scarpelli.
+He is the son of long time Archie Comics artist Henry Scarpelli and Claire (Lagana) Scarpelli, who married in 1961 in Staten Island, New York (Marriage License # 000247).
 Glenn attended private Catholic school St. Joseph Hill Academy from kindergarten to the 8th grade.

 Glenn was featured in issue No. 330 of Archie, dated July 1984.